 Welcome to the Department of Bioengineering

-The Department of Bioengineering was established in 2012, and is the newest department to join McGill University’s renowned Faculty of Engineering.
-Prior to the establishment of the Department, McGill researchers from nearly all Faculty units, seven Canada Research Chairs, and many McGill hospitals and colleagues in the Faculties of Medicine, Agriculture and Environmental Sciences, and Science, are actively involved in bioengineering.
-Within the Department, our faculty study the active mechanics of biology, and reverse-engineer these properties for biomimetic solutions, as well as providing new biomedical techniques.
+The Department of Bioengineering, established in 2012, is the newest department to join McGill University’s renowned Faculty of Engineering.
+Prior to the establishment of the Department, McGill researchers from nearly all Faculty units, seven Canada Research Chairs, and many McGill hospitals and colleagues in the Faculties of Medicine, Agriculture and Environmental Sciences, and Science, are actively involved in various areas of bioengineering.
+Within our Department, the faculty are focusing on three major directions:

 Bioengineering uses analytical methods to quantitatively describe biology, but also draws upon the sophistication of living systems as a tool to design and create.
 This very rapidly growing research area covers a broad range of topics, such as materials science, biomedical applications, biophysics, molecular biology, and environmental engineering.

 At the application end, Bioengineering involves the implementation of knowledge from various engineering disciplines in life sciences and medicine, such as: biomaterials; tissue engineering and regenerative medicine; drug delivery systems and high throughput screening devices for drug discovery; imaging, monitoring and diagnostic devices, and biomedical microdevices and biosensors.
 At the conceptual end, Bioengineering learns various lessons from nature and attempts to reverse-engineer naturally occurring biological solutions, devices and procedures, such as complexity in environmental systems; biomimetic materials and structures; energy efficient biomimetic propulsion systems; neuromorphic intelligent machines; molecular motors; biological communication and computation; and biologically inspired robots.

 Please see available Research Projects for information about some graduate research topics.